phidatahq/phidata/cookbook/models/groq/README.md

 ```shell
 python cookbook/models/groq/knowledge.py
 ```
-Take note that by default, OpenAI embeddings are used and an API key will be required.
+Take note that by default, OpenAIChat embeddings are used and an API key will be required.
 Alternatively, there are other embedders available that can be used.
 See more examples in `/cookbook/knowledge/embedders`

 ### 9. Run Agent that analyzes an image